nas256/ece3400_team13/labs/lab4.md

 3, 0, 3, 1, 0,
 };
 ```
 To send this maze information, we first printed an indication that the maze was sending using printf.
 If the radio.write returned 1, which means the maze was successfully sent, “ok…” would be printed out.
-Otherwise, “failed.\n\r” would be printed on the screen.
+Otherwise, “failed” would be printed on the screen.
 The code is shown below.
 ```cpp
     // First, stop listening so we can talk. radio.stopListening();